The terms heartburn, acid reflux, and GERD are often used interchangeably. They actually have very different meanings.

 Mild, infrequent heartburn can also be treated with medications like antacids.
-However, a doctor should evaluate you if you take antacids more than several times a week.
-Your heartburn may be a symptom of a more severe problem like acid reflux of GERD.
+If you take antacids more than several times a week a doctor should evaluate you.
+Your heartburn may be a symptom of a more severe problem like acid reflux or GERD.

-A circular muscle called the lower esophageal sphincter (LES) lies between your esophagus and stomach.
-This muscle is in charge of closing your esophagus after food passes to the stomach.
-If this muscle is weak or doesn’t close properly, the acid from your stomach can move backward into your esophagus.
+A circular muscle called the lower esophageal sphincter (LES) joins your esophagus and stomach.
+This muscle is in charge of tightening your esophagus after food passes to the stomach.
+If this muscle is weak or doesn’t tighten properly, the acid from your stomach can move backward into your esophagus.
 This is known as acid reflux.

 GERD is the chronic form of acid reflux.
-It’s diagnosed when acid reflux occurs more than twice a week or causes swelling in the esophagus.
-Pain from GERD may not be relieved with antacids or other over-the-counter medication.
+It’s diagnosed when acid reflux occurs more than twice a week or causes inflammation in the esophagus.
+Long-term damage of the esophagus can lead to cancer.
+Pain from GERD may or may not be relieved with antacids or other over-the-counter (OTC) medication.

 Symptoms of GERD include:

-- feeling like stomach contents have come back up to the throat or mouth (regurgitation)
+- feeling like stomach contents have come back up to the throat or mouth, or regurgitation

 - chest pain